MicrosoftDocs/fabric-docs/docs/admin/service-admin-portal-help-support.md

 :::image type="content" source="media/tenant-settings/admin-show-custom-message.png" alt-text="Screenshot of the custom message box.":::

-When your users publish reports to workspaces in Power BI, they see the message you've written.
+When your users publish reports to workspaces in Power BI, they see the message you wrote.

 :::image type="content" source="media/tenant-settings/admin-user-show-custom-message.png" alt-text="Screenshot of the dialog box your users see when publishing reports.":::